Suction Specific Speed can be used to determine stable and reliable operations for pumps with max efficiency without cavitation

-Suction Specific Speed is dimensionless and can be expressed as
+Suction Specific Speed is a dimensionless value and can be calculated as

 Nss = ω q1/2 / NPSHr3/4 (1)